 Seeing Through the Fog

-The thyroid is an essential part of health and has impressive influence over neurological activity.
+The thyroid is an essential part of health and has an impressive influence over neurological activity.
 Supporting thyroid activity promotes numerous bodily functions and may eliminate persistent brain fog.
 You can combat brain fog by taking charge of your health and supporting your thyroid through simple lifestyle changes.
 Implementing the practices mentioned in this article can help improve thyroid and neurological function, which aids in eliminating mental haziness and helps clear the way for a brighter healthier future.

 To learn even more about thyroid function and proper thyroid support, read our Thyroid 101 e-book!